Qonfused/OSX-Hyper-V/docs/README.md

 ### macOS Version Support:

-Supported versions below include macOS versions **10.4** to **14.0**.
+> [!IMPORTANT]
+> Beta versions of macOS may require the boot arg `-lilubetaall` to be set in the `boot-args` section of your config.plist.
+This is needed to allow Lilu and all dependent plugins to load on macOS versions that are not yet officially supported.

 > [!NOTE]
-> Installations of OS X Tiger (10.4) to Lion (10.7) are not possible directly.
+> Installations of OS X Tiger (10.4) to Snow Leopard (10.6) are not possible directly.
 It is recommended to first install a newer version of macOS and restore to the desired version using a [disk image provided by Acidanthera](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install-dmg.html).
 >
 > You can also find other past InstallAssistant.dmg archives on [Archive.org](https://archive.org/details/@khronokernel).

+Supported versions below include macOS versions **10.4** to **15.0**.

 <table>
   <thead>